tc39/notes/meetings/2017-09/sept-28.md

 MZG: Float16s are useful for graphics and physics calculations, numpy, texture information.
 You don't need 32 bit precision.

-LBR: We're not sure if want to advance to stage 2 yet, this is just an update.
+LEO: We're not sure if want to advance to stage 2 yet, this is just an update.

 DE: Do you actually need element by element access as a scalar?
 Or just memory buffers?
 The latter is already possible with array buffers.